-English at Franklin College
+English and Creative Writing at Franklin College

 students listening to speaker, student reading

-English Majors and Minors at Franklin College
+English and Creative Writing at Franklin College

 The Franklin College Department of English and Creative Writing is committed to the careful study of the individual expression and cultural values found in English, American, and world literature.